Fingel/pythess-ionic/README.md

 Our application is installed and running.
 Mobile development isn't that hard, is it?

 iOS users can add the ios platform using `ionic platform add ios` however it is still necassary to use Xcode to build the application.
 Sorry :(

+# Pythess Chat demo
+In the ionicChat directory there is a demo Ionic chat app.
+It uses websockets to pass messages using the server.py program.

+To test it out, you can just visit: [http://toxiccode.com/pythesschat/#/tab/chats](http://toxiccode.com/pythesschat/#/tab/chats)

+Or, cd to in the directory and run the development server:

+    ionic serve

+If you want to run it on your phone, first add your platform:

+    ionic add platform android

+Then add the media plugin (for chat sounds):

+    ionic plugin add org.apache.cordova.media

+Now you are ready to build and deploy the app:

+    ionic run android --device